elsiormoreira/multivision/REDAME.md

 ### Prerequisites

-First of all you need to install the package Anaconda in your computer.
+First of all you need to install `Anaconda` package in your computer.
 Go to [Anaconda Web Page](https://www.anaconda.com/) download and install that package into your machine.
 The Anaconda has python included so you don't need to download and install python as well.
 It's a self explanatory and easy installation.

 ### Setup Scrapy